Skip to main content

 The regulations also extend to the families of employees.
 An employer may offer a limited inducement to an employee whose spouse provides information about their current or past health status as part of a wellness program.
 However, no inducement may be offered in exchange for the spouse’s genetic information, including their family medical history.

 Similarly, while children of employees may be invited to participate in wellness programs, employers are prohibited from offering any inducements in exchange for information about a child’s health status or genetic information.
-These provisions are in place to protect the of the entire family unit, recognizing that genetic information is inherently familial.
+These provisions are in place to protect the genetic privacy of the entire family unit, recognizing that genetic information is inherently familial.

 Confidentiality and Data Security

-Once genetic information is collected by a wellness program, it is subject to strict requirements.
+Once genetic information is collected by a wellness program, it is subject to strict confidentiality requirements.
 GINA mandates that any genetic information obtained by an employer must be kept in separate medical files and treated as a confidential medical record.

 This means that the information should not be part of your general personnel file and should only be accessible to a limited number of authorized individuals.
 The law also prohibits the disclosure of individually identifiable genetic information about employees or their family members participating in health or genetic services.